Convert ORA to JP2

 JP2 stands for JPEG 2000, developed by the Joint Photographic Experts Group.
 It's a file format designed for high-quality image compression, supporting both lossy and lossless compression.
 Introduced in the year 2000, JP2 offers superior image quality and efficient storage over the standard JPEG format, making it suitable for medical imaging, digital cinema, and archives requiring high-fidelity imagery.
 Its advanced features include better handling of color, metadata, and progressive decoding, ensuring it remains a vital tool in professional and technical applications.

-Wait for the converter to finish and download your JP2 image.
+Wait for the converter to finalize, then access your JP2 image.